ricardodeazambuja/ros2-playground/README.md

     -dr, --hard-dri        direct access to hardware (useful for Intel Graphics) --device=/dev/dri:/dev/dri -g,  --gdb             enable debugging using gdb
     -t,  --local_time      use host timezone
-    -c,  --cmd             command to execute inside the container (default: bash)
+    -ds, --dont_source     do not source install/setup.bash and add python stuff to path from the host dir -c,  --cmd             command to execute inside the container (default: bash)

 ```